ueberauth/ueberauth/README.md

 > An Elixir Authentication System for Plug-based Web Applications

-Ueberauth is two-phase authentication framework that provides a clear API - allowing for many strategies to be created and shared within the community.
+Ueberauth is a two-phase authentication framework that provides a clear API - allowing for many strategies to be created and shared within the community.
 It is heavily inspired by [Omniauth](https://github.com/intridea/omniauth).
 You could call it a port but it is significantly different in operation - but